top of page

 BACKGROUND

 In May 2025, the MTNA sent a letter to the current owners of the former DQ property at the address listed in the City's property records.
-The MTNA let them know that community members were interested in finding out what the plans were for the site and invited them to come to an MTNA meeting.
+The MTNA let them know that community members were interested in finding out what their plans were for the site and invited them to come to an MTNA meeting.
 We didn't hear back from them.

 In early July 2025, a community member reached out to the MTNA and raised a concern that the City appeared not to be applying the three-year time limit for grandfathering in continued use of a previous drive through.
 The three-year limit appeared to have expired.
 The community member noted that the property is on the FX2-Division high-capacity transit corridor--a major public investment intended to support walkability, reliable transit service and a shift aware from car dependency.
 They asserted that allowing the drive-through would reintroduce auto-oriented design to a major transit corridor, create new conflicts between turning vehicles, pedestrians, and buses, and would set a damaging precedent of allowing expired nonconforming uses elsewhere in the city.
 They also asserted that reintroducing a drive-through would be out of alignment with adopted City policy, threaten years of community advocacy for a more walkable, transit-supportive Division corridor, and appear to violate the Portland Zoning Code.
-The community member argued that the City should formally substantiate that the drive-through is legal before allowing the project to move forward.
-The community member asked the MTNA to ask the City to enforce the three-year limit regulation.
+The community member argued that the City should formally substantiate that the drive-through is legally allowed before allowing the project to move forward.
+The community member asked the MTNA to ask the City to determine whether the proposed project meets the three-year limit regulation.

 The MTNA discussed the request to oppose the proposed DQ drive-through at the regular MTNA meeting on July 16, 2025.
 The MTNA Board members voted to send a letter to the City opposing the drive-through without a formal determination that the drive-through met the legal requirements in the City Zoning Code.
 (You can view the August 1, 2025 MTNA letter here.)

-On November 14, 2025, the DQ property owner, Mohan Grewal, attended the MTNA regular monthly meeting and shared his hopes and concerns with the MTNA.
-Mohan shared that he manages other DQs in the Portland region and had been approached by the former DQ owners who agreed to sell him the property if he would continue to operate a DQ on the site.
 Mohan described frustrations he had with the City about the high cost and slow progress of the permit process.
 Mohan asserted that the drive-through was needed for the DQ to succeed at this location and that the City had not raised the issue about the three-year time limit until late in the process after Mohan had spent a significant amount of money on the project.

 On November 25, 2025, Paul Leistner and Alex Roy (representing the MTNA Board) met with Mohan at the DQ property.
+Mohan shared a traffic study he had hired a firm to develop for the project in May 2019.

 On December 1, 2025 the City of Portland sent out a public notice inviting public comment on the question of the legality of allowing the drive through as part of the proposed DQ project.
 (See below for more info.)